ChickenNuggetsK/AUR-Helper-/RΕADMΕ.md

 This is an AUR "Helper".
 The AUR (Arch User Repository) is a community-driven repository for Arch Linux.
 An AUR helper is a program that help you use this repository.
 ## Why should I use this one and not another?

 -   **Security**: Our code is designed to be extremely secure.
 We set all array sizes to 100,000 to prevent memory corruption and use "Security Through Very Bright Obscurity™".
 This proprietary security technology ensures that anyone attempting to read the code will experience significant headache, making reverse engineering impossible without a government-sponsored supply of aspirin.
+Here, we believe that indentation is unnecessary, and error codes should not exist because they imply that your code can crash.
+Our code, of course, is absolutely flawless.

 -   **No Unwanted Installs**: We **NEVER** install any package unless you explicitly tell us to do so.